 Ghosts of Bodiam Castle

 Now just a ruin, Bodiam Castle in East Sussex was built in 1385 to defend Southeast England from the invading French during the Hundred Years' War.
 Although licensed for military defense, some believe Bodiam Castle is nothing more than a fancy manor built to boost the reputation of its owner, Sir Edward Dalyngrigge.
 Whatever its original purpose, Bodiam is considered one of the last great medieval castles in England.
-Its architecture, which resembles a child's toy, may be found on items ranging from postcards to jigsaw puzzles.
+Its architecture resembles a child's toy and may be found on items ranging from postcards to jigsaw puzzles.
 Although Bodiam Castle was never involved in any war, it houses restless spirits like most medieval castles.

 As Richard tells the story ...